We understand the specialized markets in which you operate and provide tailored solutions to meet your unique business needs.

 The new and revised auditor reporting standards require the reporting of going concern matters, and entity-specific other information.
 The new auditor’s report also provides improved transparency regarding the scope of the auditor’s work and the roles and responsibilities of the auditor, management and those charged with governance.

-The new and revised auditor reporting standards are effective for audits of financial statements for periods ending on or after December 15, 2018.
+In Canada, the new and revised auditor reporting standards are effective for audits of financial statements for periods ending on or after December 15, 2018.
 Earlier application is permitted.
 The effective date for key audit matters reporting for exchange-listed entities will be decided at a future AASB meeting.

 For more information on the financial reporting library, contact a local